Harper the Bear – Free Crochet Pattern

 R2: 2 SC in each st around.
 (12 sts)

-R3: 1 SC in each of the next 3 sts, 2 SC in each of the next 3 sts.
-Repeat around once to end.
+R3: *1 SC in each of the next 3 sts, 2 SC in each of the next 3 sts.
+Repeat from * around.
 (18 sts)

 R4: 1 SC in each of the next 5 sts, 2 SC in each of the next 2 sts, 1 SC in each of the next 7 sts, 2 SC in each of the next 2 sts, 1 SC in each of the next 2 sts.
 (22 sts)

-R5: 1 SC, 2 SC in next st, 1 SC in each of the next 4 sts, 2 SC in each of the next 2 sts, 1 SC in each of the next 4 sts, 2 SC in next st, 1 SC in each of the next 4 sts, 2 SC in each of the next 2 sts, 1 SC in each of the next 3 sts.
+R5: 1 SC in next st, 2 SC in next st, 1 SC in each of the next 4 sts, 2 SC in each of the next 2 sts, 1 SC in each of the next 4 sts, 2 SC in next st, 1 SC in each of the next 4 sts, 2 SC in each of the next 2 sts, 1 SC in each of the next 3 sts.
 (28 sts)

 R6: 1 SC in each of the next 2 sts, 2 SC in next st, 1 SC in each of the next 5 sts, 2 SC in each of the next 2 sts, 1 SC in each of the next 6 sts, 2 SC in next st, 1 SC in each of the next 5 sts, 2 SC in each of the next 2 sts.
 1 SC in each of the next 4 sts.
 (34 sts)